- Microsoft SQL Server 2008, or 2008 R2, or 2012

 Wait for the recovery process completion

-Restoring to SQL
+Restore to an SQL server

 Once you have the backup files you need on your local machine, use SQL Management Studio to recover the full and after this - the differential backup if exist.